P

 5 tips for even better AI emails

-4. Use threading.
-After a first generated email, ask: "Reformulate to be more direct" or "Add a mention of our last conversation at salon X".
-AI progressively refines.
+After a first generated email, ask: "Rephrase to be more direct" or "Add a mention of our last conversation at the X conference."
+The AI progressively refines.

 Conclusion: the perfect email in 30 seconds

 AI won't replace your ability to communicate — it will amplify it.
-With the right prompts, you can write in 30 seconds emails that used to take you 15 minutes, while maintaining a professional and personal tone.
+With the right prompts, you can draft in 30 seconds emails that used to take 15 minutes, while maintaining a professional and personal tone.

 The key is the precision of your prompts.
-The more context you give AI (who you are, who you're writing to, what tone, what objective), the more immediately usable the result will be.
+The more context you give the AI (who you are, who you're writing to, what tone, what objective), the more immediately usable the result.

 To go further: